Standard Length Sleeves

 It’s time to take care…

 Ensure that you do not disturb the clear film dressing or the PICC port from its tube of protective gauze if it has one.
-(This image shows a typical PICC line after placement – the PICC line port, coloured white, red and green, has been removed from it protective gauze tube).
+(This image below shows a typical PICC line after placement – the PICC line port, coloured white, red and green, has been removed from it protective gauze tube).
 PICC Line Nurses and Technicians use different dressing styles, so if your PICC line doesn’t have a gauze tube, don’t worry.

 Draw the wide edge over the dressing and port…